Hubble Website Privacy and Cookies Policy

 - gather information about the pages on the Site that you visit, and also other information about other websites that you visit, so as to place you in a “market segment”.
 This information is collected by reference to the IP address that you are using and includes information about the county and city you are in, together with the name of your internet service provider.
 This information is then used to place interest-based advertisements on the Site which it is believed will be relevant to your market segment.
 For more information about this type of interest based advertising, and about how to turn this feature off please visit www.youronlinechoices.com/uk.

 Some of the cookies used by the Site are set by us, and some are set by third parties who are delivering services on our behalf.
+Some of the technology providers we use to make our website work, such as Typeform, may use their own user tracking, which we cannot control.

 Most web and mobile device browsers automatically accept cookies but, if you prefer, you can change your browser to prevent that or to notify you each time a cookie is set.
 You can also learn more about cookies by visiting www.allaboutcookies.org which includes additional useful information on cookies and how to block cookies using different types of browser or mobile device.
 Please note, however, that by blocking or deleting cookies used on the Site, you may not be able to take full advantage of the Site.